hmc-cs-131/cs131-course-notes/markdown/lec14.md

 ## Formalizing Type Checking: Grammars

 To represent possible types and their relationships, we can use grammars.
 Grammars provide a way to specify the syntax and structure of types in a concise and formal manner.
-This syntax is similar to Haskell but much more simplified.
+The syntax below is similar to Haskell but much more simplified.
 If there are things that look Haskell-y, then they probably behave in the same way.

 ![Grammar](images/grammar.png)